Po sveta i u nas

 Po sveta i u nas (По света и у нас) is the flagship Bulgarian news program aired each day on the Bulgarian public television channel BNT 1, the flagship channel of Bulgarian National Television (BNT).

 History

 Bulgarian television

 The broadcast of "Po sveta i u nas" was started on July 20, 1960.
-Before this news broadcast, since November 7, 1959, news broadcasts were broadcast daily in 5 minutes.The first speaker is Nikola Filipov.
+Before this news broadcast, since November 7, 1959, news broadcasts were broadcast daily in 5 minutes.The first speaker is Nikola Philipov.
 The following leaders after Philipov are Maria Yanakieva, Anahid Tacheva, Georgi Lambrev, Maria Trolva, Lili Vankova, Lyubinka Nyagolova.

 Bulgarian National television

 For over 20 years, the leading TV pairs of BNT news are: Radinella Busserska - Grigori Nedialkov, Radina Chervenova - Spas Kyosev and Mira Dobreva - Hristo Petko.
 The news of 1999 began broadcasting from the specially designed Studio 6.

 Po sveta i u nas is the chronicle of Bulgaria "- words of Boyko Vasilev - Bulgarian journalist and television host.